profile photo of Liisa Veerus

 Interdependence between microbiome and health

-2016–2019 Receiver of the competitive Oxford-Merton-NaturalMotion Graduate Scholarship
+2016–2019 Recipient of the prestigious Oxford-Merton-NaturalMotion Graduate Scholarship

-2012 Golden Medal award for top grades across all high school national curriculum subjects
+2012 Gold Medal award for top academic achievement across all national curriculum subjects

 Rowe M, Veerus L, Trosvik P, Buckling A, Pizzari T. The Reproductive Microbiome: An Emerging Driver of Sexual Selection, Sexual Conflict, Mating Systems, and Reproductive Isolation.
 Trends in ecology & evolution.
 2020;35(3):220-234. doi:10.1016/j.tree.2019.11.004.